JoyNwGit/ECE-143-Indiviual-Project/README.md

     The X range can actually be sized under 4 units and Y range under 5 units, however the background image plot gets weird.
 What I mean is that by using ImageDraw rectangles would show up in the negatives even though their coordinates specified that they are above 0.
 - Pixels:
     The coordinates don't align neatly with the plot axis because ImageDraw works by pixels rather than exact integer values.
 This could lead to a lot of misunderstanding when viewing the plot trimming a rectangle.
 You'll see that after a trim, the plot will still show a little overlap before being added to the superset of towers.
 However it has been trimmed correctly, it's just not as good at showing it.
 Also, when towers look like they clearly overlap on the plot and then don't trim are actually not overlapped.
 That caused me a lot of stress redrawing the plot by hand of the 2 conflicting or non-conflicting rectangles and wondering what in the world is happening.
 In short, ImageDraw may not be the best source when it comes to precision images.
 If I could convert from ImageDraw to Numpy, I'm certain it would look a lot more accurate.
 And I could add outlines that aren't an affront to the eyes.
+- Trimming:
+    Each trimming shown consequetively based on collision detection order.
+So you might see a polygon rather than a rectangle, but rest assured it's not finished trimming until its grayed in.